 Friday Teen Adventures

 This class is designed to answer the Call of the Wild in the hearts of teens.
 The yearning to stretch their legs and discover what the world has to offer.
 Each week teens will hop in our passenger van and head out for a new adventure.
 One day they may find themselves enjoying the amazing views of Black Balsam as they harvest wild edibles.
-The next week they’re knee deep in the waters of the Big Ivy River, fishing for trout.
-Whatever the adventure, you can be sure it will be epic.
-This program is led by long-time instructor Grant Adkisson.
+The next week they’re at our Shope Creek basecamp stalking silently through the brush to surprise an unsuspecting group of younger kids.
+Whatever the adventure, you can be certain it will be epic.

 Drop-off & Pick-up for this program are only at Haw Creek Commons.